-- All services, through firm, fair and proportionate enforcement, ensure that consumers and businesses are protected from those who seek to make profit at their expense be it by removing counterfeit goods from the market place, prosecuting unlicensed 'taxis' or by tackling those who do not adequately protect people in the workplace. - Environmental Health ensures that everyone's wellbeing is protected, for example through inspection of food premises, monitoring air pollution levels and acting against those that threaten health. - The Waste Enforcement Unit tackle issues relating to Littering, Flytipping, placarding and graffiti which impact adversely on people's quality of life and the vibrancy of our neighbourhoods. - The Licensing Service ensures that premises selling alcohol or where regulated entertainment is carried on are properly licensed as are hackney carriage, private hire drivers and those operating such businesses in the city assuring public safety throughout. - The Registrar's Service enables marriages and civil partnerships to take place in the City and welcome new citizens through regular citizenship ceremonies. - The vulnerable, for example, older citizens are protected from rogue builders and those in care homes are protected from identified hazards including scalding and accidents. - At the end of life, the Coroners and Mortuary and Registrars services provide valued caring, empathetic and efficient services to help provide closure for bereaved families assuring that dignity is maintained throughout for the deceased. - 4.5 Regulation and Enforcement's impacts are felt nationally, regionally, locally and individually, for example: - At a national level, our services are represented on government and national bodies to influence the direction of legislation to protect our citizens and economic interests.
-We also host the England Illegal Money Lending Team. - Regionally services work synergistically with other local authorities to address cross boundary issues.
-We work in the Greater Birmingham and Solihull Local Enterprise Partnership (LEP) to assist in the economic growth of the region and our services also work within the Central England Trading Standards Authorities (CENTSA) on joint activity across the seven West Midlands local authorities and the seven adjoining County authorities. - At a city level, we ensure that all of the services that we provide are in support of the City's Sustainable Communities Strategy, the Council Plan's Strategic Outcomes, the Leader's Policy Statement and the Future Council programme. - We work to deliver our services at a local level in a manner responsive to the needs of the community for example the setting up of no cold calling zones in areas of high distraction burglaries etc. - Regulation and Enforcement work in partnership at a local level with many organisations in the private, public and voluntary sectors, contributing significantly to enable those organisations to achieve their respective strategic objectives, this includes the Police and Fire Service through to Business Improvement Districts and local volunteering groups.
+- All services, through firm, fair and proportionate enforcement, ensure that members of the public and businesses are protected from those who seek to make profit at their expense - be it by removing counterfeit goods from the market place, prosecuting unlicensed 'taxis' or by tackling those who do not adequately protect people in the workplace. - Environmental Health ensures that everyone's wellbeing is protected, for example, through inspection of food premises, monitoring air pollution levels and acting against those that threaten health. - The Waste Enforcement Unit tackle issues relating to Littering, Flytipping, placarding and graffiti which impact adversely on people's quality of life and the vibrancy of our neighbourhoods. - The Licensing Service ensures that premises selling alcohol or where regulated entertainment is carried on are properly licensed as are hackney carriage, private hire drivers and those operating such businesses in the city assuring public safety throughout. - The Registrar's Service enables marriages and civil partnerships to take place in the City and welcome new citizens through regular citizenship ceremonies. - The vulnerable, for example, older citizens are protected from rogue builders and those in care homes are protected from identified hazards including scalding and accidents. - At the end of life, the Coroners and Mortuary and Registrars services provide valued caring, empathetic and efficient services to help provide closure for bereaved families assuring that dignity is maintained throughout for the deceased. - 4.5 Regulation and Enforcement's impacts are felt nationally, regionally, locally and individually, for example: - At a national level, our services are represented on Government and national bodies to influence the direction of legislation to protect our citizens and economic interests.
+We also host the England Illegal Money Lending Team. - Regionally services work with other local authorities to address cross boundary issues.
+We work in the Greater Birmingham and Solihull Local Enterprise Partnership (LEP) to assist in the economic growth of the region and our services also work within the Central England Trading Standards Authorities (CENTSA) on joint activity across the seven West Midlands local authorities and the seven adjoining County authorities. - We work to deliver our services at a local level in a manner responsive to the needs of the community, for example, the setting up of no cold calling zones in areas of high distraction burglaries etc. - Regulation and Enforcement work in partnership at a local level with many organisations in the private, public and voluntary sectors, contributing significantly to enable those organisations to achieve their respective strategic objectives, this includes the Police and Fire